 While that scope has worked just fine for me, I kept getting the feeling like I wasn’t fully utilizing the capabilities of the FTW Hunter (which is a precision rifle after all).
 So, when the folks at Ochocos Outdoors sent me a new Leupold VX-5HD 3-15x44mm rifle scope to evaluate, I was excited to put everything I’d learned about rifle scopes to the test.

 In this post, I’m going to share my experiences testing out the new Leupold VX-5HD rifle scope over the last few months and show you you why this is such an awesome scope for hunters.

-Note: The links to Ochocos Outdoors on this post are affiliate links.
+Note: Some of the links on this post are affiliate links.
 This means I will earn a small commission (at no extra cost to you) if you make a purchase.
 In fact, they offer a price match guarantee and free 3 day shipping, so you’re guaranteed to get the best deal on hunting and shooting gear with them.